 - Avoid harsh cleansers.

-Prevention differs from treatment by focusing on future protection.
+Prevention differs from treatment in that it focuses on future protection.

 Expert Insight from Dr. Kopelman